Why Trump’s court dates may not impact his primary success

 Alex Conant, a GOP strategist who worked on Sen. Marco Rubio’s (R-Fla.)
 2016 campaign, called it an “unprecedented” situation, making it difficult to predict how the trials might affect Trump’s ability to campaign.

-There is also the fact that Trump is not legally obligated to attend his own trial.
-Federal criminal law states that a defendant can waive their right to be present for their trial.
+There is also the fact Trump is not legally obligated to attend his trial.
+Federal criminal law states a defendant can waive their right to be present for their trial.

 Even if Trump is stuck in a courtroom for parts of March and April, his campaign style is less reliant on flooding primary states with in-person events to drum up support.

 “People know who Donald Trump is.
 It’s not like he’s been the king of retail politics.
-He goes in and does rallies,” said Spicer, who now hosts his own podcast and is a contributor to NewsNation, which like The Hill is owned by Nexstar.
+He goes in and does rallies,” said Spicer, who now hosts a podcast and is a contributor to NewsNation, which is owned by Nexstar, like The Hill.

 There is also the reality for Trump’s opponents that a growing docket of charges against the former president has yet to significantly damage his support among Republicans, even if it could prove problematic for Trump in a general election.